sora-xor/sora-docs/src/guides/governance/fast-track-public-voting.md

-This page is no more accessible.
+This page is no longer accessible.